sebanc/linuxloops/Readme/Install-with-linux.md

--C, --custom-script						(bash script that should be run at the end of the install process) -k, --kernel-parameters						(specific kernel parameters to be applied - space separated) -d, --declarative <config_file_path>				(Use a declarative configuration file) -l, --list							(List available distros and desktop environments) -ll, --list-locales						(List available locales)
+-C, --custom-script						(bash script that should be run at the end of the install process) -k, --kernel-parameters						(specific kernel parameters to be applied - space separated) -d, --declarative <config_file_path>				(Use a declarative configuration file) -l, --list							(List available distributions and environments) -ll, --list-locales						(List available locales)
 -lk, --list-keymaps						(List available keymaps)
 -lt, --list-timezones						(List available timezones)